vicpenap/VPPLocation/README.md

 addLocationDelegate: and addGeocoderDelegate:.
 Now your class will be happily working :)

-For further information check out http://vicpenap.github.com/VPPLocation
+For full documentation check out http://vicpenap.github.com/VPPLocation